 Finding somewhere to eat out is always really tricky for me and I tend to stick to the same places, i.e. Nando’s who have one of the best allergy policies I have ever come across!
 I cannot wait for an app like yours to really take off and become the norm in restaurants as it’s extremely frustrating to wade your way through a pile of sheets with a restaurant’s allergy info on.

-Sorry I have gone on a bit.
-More than a bit.
-But it is important to all of us that our dietary needs are met with decent suggestions and understanding.
+It is important to all of us that our dietary needs are met with decent suggestions and understanding.
 Plus we are not looked at as freaks.
-Which is how I felt today.
+Which is how I felt today when I arrived I quietly made myself know as the lady who suffers food intolerances.
 It reminds me of how it was about 5 years ago and wanting a gluten free meal.
 Today, surely there is more awareness but it hasn’t arrived at East Grinstead yet!!!

 That’s such a brilliant concept.
 More and more of my friends and the people I meet have some kind of food intolerance or allergy… going out to eat can be a real minefield, even in Brighton which is very attuned to to health & well-being.

-Fantastic, this is just what everyone with a food allergy or intolerance needs in their life, transparancy, an interesting menu and a safe venue.
+Fantastic, this is just what everyone with a food allergy or intolerance needs in their life, transparency, an interesting menu and a safe venue.
 It’s gonna be awesome and thank you for trying to make this happen.

 Eating out for dinner is tough when you avoid all dairy, gluten, onions, peppers, garlic and anything too acidic.
 It’s frustrating and can be embarrassing to order one thing off the menu and then ask the waiter to remove at least 3 ingredients from said dish.
 But what’s even worse is grabbing lunch on the go because there is nothing that ticks all my boxes, ever.